Gotrax G4 Review

 Speaking of charging, the G4 is advertised to take between four and five hours to completely charge a depleted battery.
 We found that it was closer to six with an average of five hours and fifty minutes.
 The charge times in our test suite present a very wide range from two to twelve hours.
 This puts the G4 right in the middle.

 The G4 charged up the first hill at a whopping 17.5 miles per hour.
 The 3.49% steepness grade only caused the machine to slow down by roughly 2.5 miles per hour.
 This colored us impressed.
 We upped the ante a bit with a steeper hill, 10.5% grade, and the scooter began to struggle.
 It still made it up the hill, but it dropped down to a crawling five to six miles per hour.
 When we tested it on our 15% grade hill, it didn't budge.
-That being said, a majority of the scooters we tested struggled with this steep of a grade.
+That being said, the majority of the scooters we tested struggled with this steep of a grade.

-With its 350-watt motor and a fresh, or mostly fresh, battery the G4 easily gets up close to its top speed of 20 miles per hour with an average top speed of 19.82 miles per hour.
+With its 350-watt motor and a fresh, or mostly fresh, battery the G4 easily gets up close to its top speed of 20 miles per hour on flat terrain with an average top speed of 19.82 miles per hour.
 Overall the G4 performs very well in this department, but it falls short on especially steep hills.
 While this is not an issue for everyone, it is something you should consider if you live somewhere with steeper terrain like San Fransisco.

 The third metric we tested was the ride.
 During our testing, we took the scooters on some pretty rough terrain, paying special attention to how they handled bumpy roads and unexpected cracks.
 We have all seen those scooter-fail videos, and it's safe to say that we'd like to avoid going head over handlebars.
 Overall, we are extremely impressed with the G4's performance in this category.